VincentCastelli/connect-four/README.md

 ## Getting Started

 These instructions will get your copy of the project up and running on your local machine.
-In the directory of your chosing run:
+Clone this repository into the directory of your chosing.
+Inside the project folder run:

   - npm install
   - npm run build
   - npm start